 Typically safety results are published in the 3rd to 4th quarter the following year.
 Results from OSHA may be made earlier in 2017 or 2018 as OSHA implements the electronic reporting process in the OSHA's Final Rule to Improve Tracking of Workplace Injuries and Illnesses.
 There is also the possibility that comparisons may change do to the improved and expanded collection along with data management capabilities in the new system.
 It should not be necessary to wait for the BLS to collate the data as in the past.

-Core Lab has consistently outperformed the TRIR results.
+Core Lab has consistently outperformed the BLS published TRIR results.
 However, only since improvement in the incident pyramid in 2011 have we seen the same performance in LTIR Comparison.
 Core Laboratories now constantly performs better than its peers in TRIR and LTIR.
-In 2015 Core Lab outperformed TRIR by 59% and LTIR by 85%.
+In 2016 Core Lab outperformed TRIR by 56% and LTIR by 70%.